Story and Interview by DJ Pierce

-A couple weeks ago, I had the opportunity to interview two members of the band, Chouch, a local alt-metal band based in Scotts Valley, California.
-During the interview, I spoke with Zélee Sharnée, an 18-year-old vocalist who had previous experience performing at the Catalyst multiple times with her last band, and lead guitarist Jadon Ulrich, who is also the mastermind behind writing all their songs.
-Chouch has recently caught the local spotlight in the Santa Cruz Music scene by performing recently at the ever-growing Felton Music Hall, sharing the venue with the likes of other big names such as Summer Salt (coming June 15) and Durand Jone & the Indications. (coming April 5) Only seniors in high school, these young musicians have banded together and created a name for themselves in the local Santa Cruz music scene performing for several gigs across the county.
+A couple weeks ago, I had the opportunity to interview two members of the band, Aethyriem, a local alt-metal band based in Scotts Valley, California.
+During the interview, I spoke with Zélee Sharnée, an 20-year-old vocalist who had previous experience performing at the Catalyst multiple times with her last band, and lead guitarist Jadon Ulrich, who is also the mastermind behind writing all their songs.
+Aethyriem has recently caught the local spotlight in the Santa Cruz Music scene by performing recently at the ever-growing Felton Music Hall, sharing the venue with the likes of other big names such as Summer Salt and Durand Jone & the Indications.
+These musicians have banded together and created a name for themselves in the local Santa Cruz music scene performing for several gigs across the county.

-What is Chouch, What kind of genre does the band fall into?
+What is Aethyriem, What kind of genre does the band fall into?

-What are some big inspirations for the direction of Chouch in terms of sound?
+What are some big inspirations for the direction of Aethyriem in terms of sound?

 Probably our biggest inspiration and favorite is the band Deftones.
 Tool and Elder also kind of inspire our heavy rock sound, but we like to put our own twist to it.

-How did you guys find each other and create Chouch?
+How did you guys find each other and create Aethyriem?

 Zélee: In the beginning of Junior Year, I started a band with three of my other friends in my grade, playing gigs all the way up until August of last year until me and my bassist kind of branched off.
 My bassist was friends with Jadon, a guitarist, and then they got together with a drummer and started playing as an instrumental trio.
 After I saw them play their first gig I was ‘like oh my god!
 They are so good!’
 I knew I wanted to be a part of it.
 Then, we all kind of talked about it and started practicing together and Chouch was formed.